Hvar Walking Tour: Old-Town Landmarks and New-Century Style

 Hvar's theater debuted in 1612 and reached its peak in the 1800s, especially during carnival time when it put on musicals, theatrical performances, and masquerades.
 Compare that to Shakespeare's famed Globe Theater, which opened in London about 13 years before Hvar's.
 It was closed by Puritans in 1642 and it took the Brits until 1997 to recreate the Globe.
 Meanwhile, Hvar has been applauding straight through four centuries.

-Make your way to the Main City Square: Trg sv.
-Stjepana 42 (in front of the Information Office) and meet your GoBe representative with the displayed logo sign.
+Please make your way to the Main City Square: Trg sv.
+Stjepana 42 (in front of the Information Office) and meet your tour representative with the displayed logo sign.

 Kindly note that the use of camera is not allowed in the Franciscan Monastery.
 Shopping is available in Hvar Old Town after the tour.
 Favorite souvenirs include lavender products, red wine, and olive oil.